fengyp8963/fancy-doc/front/common-problem.md

 </template>
 ```

 The default export is the only contract for a custom theme.
 Inside your custom theme, it works just like a normal Vite + Vue 3 application.
-Do note the theme also needs to be [SSR-compatible](/front/using-vue.html#browser-api-access-restrictions).
+Do note the theme also needs to be [SSR-compatible].

 To distribute a theme, simply export the object in your package entry.
 To consume an external theme, import and re-export it from the custom theme entry: